dysartcoal/DataPipeline_AirflowSparkEMR/README.md

  ![US Visitors Data Model](images/usvisitors_erd.png)

  This structure was chosen because it is a straightforward structure which supports the construction of simple queries while still providing flexibility for exploratory analysis.
-The data fields have been named to provide explanation of meaning, although a data dictionary is also provided below in this section.
+The data fields have been named to provide explanation of meaning, although a data dictionary is also provided in the [Data Dictionary](doc/datadictionary.pdf).

- By using this structure analysts will be able to aggregate across many different combinations of values to count the number of visitors with the selected attributes.
+ By using this structure for the Data Warehouse, analysts will be able to aggregate across many different combinations of values to analyse the number of visitors with the selected attributes.
 These counts can be visualised geospatially by combining with the port dimension thus fulfilling the requirement to enable geographical analysis.

 ### Discarded Columns